Sana8200/Concurrent-Programming/homework_5_message-passing/Problem_1/README.md

 - Processes 1 to n are STUDENTS (clients)

 ### Algorithm implemented
-1. Each student sends a "pairing request" to the teacher (their rank) using MPI_Send()
+1. Each student sends a "pairing request" signal to the teacher using MPI_Send()
 2. The teacher receives requests in pairs (first-come-first-served)(FIFO)
-    - Since the teacher doesn't know which students will send first (parallel execution is non-deterministic), MPI_Recv() is used with MPI_ANY_SOURCE to receive    messages from any students, (accepts requests from any source).
+    - Since the teacher doesn't know which students will send first (parallel execution is non-deterministic), MPI_Recv() is used with MPI_ANY_SOURCE to receive messages from any students
+    - To identify who sent the request, the teacher uses `status.MPI_SOURCE` (Lecture 16, Slide 15)
 3. For each pair of requests, the teacher:
     - Sends the second student's ID to the first student
     - Sends the first student's ID to the second student